Forum of Vieux-la-Romaine: History of the city

 Reproduction of an early Christian funerary inscription discovered at Vieux-la-Romaine, dating back to the 5th or 7th centuries.

 The first artifacts found on the site date back to the 1st century BC.
 The city of Aregenua was founded in the 1st century, likely during the Augustan age, and served as the seat of the Viducasses.
 The city flourished under the rule of Roman emperors Tiberius and Claudius, reaching its peak in the 2nd and 3rd centuries.
 Roman-style public buildings began to appear around 120-140 AD.
-At its height, the city covered an area of between 30 ha and 37 ha, but most likely 35 ha for a population estimated at 5,000.
-Aregenua enjoyed certain privileges, such as exemption from the land tax owed to Rome (tributum soli) and granting Roman law, which facilitated its growth.
-During this period, the city acquired monuments for the performing arts and thermal baths; domus were also built, such as the house with the great peristyle dating from the time of the Severan dynasty.
+At its height, the city covered an area of between 30 and 37 ha, most likely 35 ha, with a population estimated at 5,000.
+Aregenua enjoyed certain privileges, such as exemption from the land tax owed to Rome (tributum soli) and the granting of the jus Italicum (Latin law), which facilitated its growth.
+During this period, the city acquired monuments including theaters and thermal baths; domus were also built, such as the House with the Grand Peristyle, dating from the time of the Severan dynasty.
 In the 2nd century, the city changed its name to Civitas Viducassium.

-A significant turning point in the city's history was its incorporation into the Gallic Empire, as evidenced by the discovery of two dedications to consuls of Postumus on an altar dedicated to Mars between 263 and 267.
-Subsequently, in 275, during the crisis of the Third Century, the city entered a decline period, with Bayeux gaining prominence.
-Unlike Jublains, the city did not have a protective wall, unlike neighboring cities such as Lisieux, Bayeux, and Évreux.
+A significant turning point in the city's history was its incorporation into the Gallic Empire, as evidenced by the discovery of two dedications to consuls of Postumus, found on an altar dedicated to Mars anf dated to between 263 and 267.
+In crisis of the Third Century, the city entered a period of decline, with Bayeux gaining prominence.
+Just like Jublains, the city did not have a protective wall, which neighboring cities such as Lisieux, Bayeux, and Évreux did.
 By the mid-3rd century, several districts of the city were abandoned, although some artisans, such as mosaicists, tablet makers, and glassmakers, continued to operate.
 Archaeological excavations indicate that no new construction took place towards the end of the 3rd century.
 In the early 4th century, metallurgical workshops replaced houses near the House with a Grand Peristyle, and roads were renovated and expanded, with a new street cutting through the House with a Grand Peristyle.
 The city lost its status as the regional capital around 400, as documented by historical sources.

 Between the 5th and 7th centuries, there is limited information available about the city, except for the establishment of Christianity, supported by the discovery of four early Christian funeral inscriptions.
 During this time, the city became more ruralized.

-During the Merovingian dynasty, the city saw a resurgence evidenced by the discovery of numerous tombs dating back to the 7th and 8th centuries.
-However, there was a decline in the Middle Ages, leading to the relocation of inhabitants to a more northern site.
+During the Merovingian dynasty, the city saw a resurgence, evidenced by the discovery of numerous tombs dating back to the 7th and 8th centuries.
+However, there was another decline in the Middle Ages, leading to the relocation of inhabitants to a more northern site.
 Despite continuous habitation, the city did not become a bishopric seat like Bayeux.